Running Wilde: Casting

-The first version of the pilot was filmed with Jayne Houdyshell and Joseph Nunez in the roles of Robert Michael Morris and Mel Rodriguez, but when the pilot was re-shot, casting changes were made.
+The first version of the pilot was filmed with Jayne Houdyshell and Joe Nunez in the roles of Robert Michael Morris and Mel Rodriguez, respectively, but when the pilot was re-shot, they were re-cast.
 Though neither actor appeared in the finished pilot product, they are both credited in it.
 Andy Daly played David Cross's part in the original pilot after the eruption of the Eyjafjallajökull volcano stopped Cross from traveling out of the United Kingdom in time for the shoot in North America; Daly, who was contracted to The Paul Reiser Show, was hired with the knowledge that he would be replaced by Cross if Running Wilde was picked up as a series.

 Episodes

 Cancellation

 The show was pulled from November sweeps and on November 30, 2010, Fox announced that no new episodes would be ordered.
 Although the five remaining episodes were to air through December, Fox postponed two of them to air at the end of the month.
 At the 2011 Television Critics Association tour, Fox announced that the show was officially canceled.
 The remaining episodes were aired starting April 28, 2011 on FX.